akoidan/pychat/README.md

 #### Enable aliases for webpack
  - to resolve absolute path for webpack webstorm requires webpack.config.js.
 Go to settings -> javascript -> webpack -> Webpack config file

-## Build frontend
-I would recommend to use version node 12.10, `nvm use 12.10`.
-You can install nvm with [archlinux](https://wiki.archlinux.org/index.php/Node.js_) [ubuntu](https://qiita.com/shaching/items/6e398140432d4133c866) [windows](https://github.com/coreybutler/nvm-windows).
- - To get started install dependencies first: `yarn install` # or use npm if you're old and cranky
- - Take a look at copy [development.json](frontend/development.json].
-The description is at [Frontend config](#frontend-config)
- - Webpack-dev-server is used for development purposes with hot reloading, every time you save the file it will automatically apply.
-This doesn't affect node running files, only watching files.
-So files like builder.js or development.json aren't affected.
-Take a look at [development.json](development.json).
-To run dev-server use `yarn run dev`.
-You can navigate to http://localhost:8080
- - To build android use `yarn run android -- 192.168.1.55` where 55 is your bridge ip address
- - To run electron use `yarn run electronDev`.
-This will start electron dev. and generate `/tmp/electron.html` and `/tmp/electron.js`

 ## Start services and run:
  - Start `mysql` server if it's not started.